State Board of Education State Report Cards on Educator Preparation Programs

 For advanced programs, employer surveys are distributed each fall to employers or former mentors of the graduates of the Instructional Leadership program of the Educational Leadership and Policy Studies Department of the University of Tennessee.
 The purpose of the survey is outlined in the email sent to employers with the directions to complete the survey along with a link to the survey.
 Reminders are emailed two weeks later to the distribution list to gain an optimal response.
-Respondents are given guidelines for judging the graduates’ performance and asked to indicate the degree to which they feel that the program prepared the intern in specific areas based on four options with graduating responses.
+Respondents are given guidelines for judging the graduates’ performance and asked to indicate the degree to which they feel that the program prepared the intern in specific areas.
 Data are analyzed and evaluated by members of the faculty to determine how the program can be improved upon based on the results.
-In 2019, 75% of those responding reported that their employees met or exceeded expectations in establishing, communicating, and/or enforcing standard operating procedures and routines aligned with district and state policy.
+In 2019 and 2020, at least 75% of those responding reported that their employees met or exceeded expectations in establishing, communicating, and/or enforcing standard operating procedures and routines aligned with district and state policy.
 Seventy-five percent of the employers reported that their employee met or exceeded expectations in the areas of policy and law, school administration, community relationships and in implementing strategic changes in the school that facilitate improvements in instructions and student learning.
-The surveys were reviewed and modified in 2019, tested with a small test group, adjustments made, and the amended surveys were distributed beginning in the fall of 2019.
-The annual report will include a summary/conclusions based on the responses and will be distributed to all employers, graduates, current interns, and stakeholders.

 Completer and Follow-Up Survey Archives: